JetBrains/kotlin-web-site/pages/docs/reference/js-project-setup.md

 </div>
 </div>

-### NPM dependencies
+### npm dependencies

-In the JavaScript world, the common way to manage dependencies is [NPM](https://www.npmjs.com/).
+In the JavaScript world, the common way to manage dependencies is [npm](https://www.npmjs.com/).
 It offers the biggest public [repository](https://www.npmjs.com/) of JavaScript modules and a tool for downloading them.

-The Kotlin/JS plugin lets you declare NPM dependencies in the Gradle build script among other dependencies and does everything else automatically.
-It installs the [Yarn](https://yarnpkg.com/lang/en/) package manager and uses it to download the dependencies from the NPM repository to the `node_modules` directory of your project - the common location for NPM dependencies of a JavaScript project.
+The Kotlin/JS plugin lets you declare npm dependencies in the Gradle build script among other dependencies and does everything else automatically.
+It installs the [Yarn](https://yarnpkg.com/lang/en/) package manager and uses it to download the dependencies from the npm repository to the `node_modules` directory of your project - the common location for npm dependencies of a JavaScript project.

-To declare an NPM dependency, pass its name and version to the `npm()` function inside a dependency declaration.
+To declare an npm dependency, pass its name and version to the `npm()` function inside a dependency declaration.

 <div class="multi-language-sample" data-lang="groovy">
 <div class="sample" markdown="1" mode="groovy" theme="idea" data-lang="groovy">